 You don’t want to rush the job so much that the person puts in 3-to-4 hours of straight typing only to have carpal tunnel set in and they can’t finish the rush job.
 Plan ahead!!

 The transcriber typing at 90 wpm should be able to have a 250-page project transcribed and proofread in 4 or 5 days, realistically.
 If they can give you the completed work sooner, then great!! :)

 For comparison, someone who types 45 wpm would need almost 24 hours to type these same 250 pages.
 They would probably need 7 or 8 days to complete transcription and proofreading.

 Please do visit the Editorial Freelancers Association to see in a clear table form the range of fees typists (transcribers), proofreaders, editors, writers charge.
 Remember, you are paying this person for their training, years of experience, expertise, time, and effort as well as for their knowledge and usage of the English language.
 Appreciate these facts when quoted a price-per-page or price-per-hour.

-To put things into perspective for those thinking that $1.50 per page is too much: 30 years ago, I typed pages (on a typewriter!!!) while in college for other students and I charged $1.00 per finished page which included light editing and proofreading.
+To put things into perspective for those thinking that $1.50 per page is too much: 30+ years ago, I typed pages (on a typewriter!!!) while in college for other students and I charged $1.00 per finished page which included light editing and proofreading.

 Note: All of these calculations and figures are guesstimates based on a number of outlined factors and not on an individual client’s or transcriptionist’s needs, requirements, expertise, and talent.
 These figures are provided strictly as some sort of guideline for those interested in hiring a transcriptionist/typist.
 I hope they are helpful.

 Shameless plug–> If you need this type of work done (or any writing, editing, or proofreading), drop me a line to talk about your project.
 I’m happy to help…for a reasonable fee, of course. ;)